nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

 I suppose you have guessed it now, but we are going to use the exact same mechanism to talk to our provisionned docker hosts, and for that we'll use ... guess what ... the `URL` we've just seen.

 So basically that's it: you can provision as many hosts as you wish with docker-machine, and then _just by setting the correct URL_ you can have the docker client send the commands to it instead of your local docker daemon.
 And then you have nothing else to do.
-Isn't that so cool?
+Isn't that cool?

-Now, if you're astute you must begin to wonder / fear that you will end up chaining `docker-machine ls` commands, somehow fetching the URL (either an option to `docker-machine ls` or ugly grepping), somehow chaning the address the docker client will try to contact and then issue your actual docker command.
+Now, if you're astute you must begin to wonder / fear that you will end up chaining `docker-machine ls` commands, somehow fetching the URL (either an option to `docker-machine ls` or ugly grepping), somehow chaining the address the docker client will try to contact and then issue your actual docker command.
-This looks cumbersom, and it is...
+This looks cumbersome, and it is...

 Fortunately, the docker devs have thought about about this and they provided a subcommand `env` that displays the commands necessary to set up the docker client's environement.
-Yo uuse it like this: `docker-machine env <host-name>`.
+You use it like this: `docker-machine env <host-name>`.

 Let's see what it gives with our container: